vonfalk/storm-javavis/doc/01-Storm/02-Syntax.md

 convenient if you know that the user will always include another package when using your syntax, or something similar.
 The same holds true for function calls.
 The actual function and overload to be called is not decided until the call is about to be made.
-This means that function calls does not neccessarily have to be valid if they are never used, and that it is possible to express some kind of overloads that are not possible in other, more static, languages.
+This means that function calls does not necessarily have to be valid if they are never used, and that it is possible to express some kind of overloads that are not possible in other, more static, languages.
 For example, a rule could call the function `a(x)`, where `x` can be either a `A` or a `B`.
 In this case, we can declare two versions of `a()`: `a(A x)` and `a(B x)`, even though `A` and `B` are not related.
-In other languages it is neccessary to declare it like `a(Object x)`, and then manually check which type was actually sent to `a`.
+In other languages it is necessary to declare it like `a(Object x)`, and then manually check which type was actually sent to `a`.
 Another convenient usage of this is that it is possible to indicate that options should not return anything by specifying them returning the function call `void` (or anything, really).
 Since the function call will never be used unless it actually has to be used, the